Course 2: Nursing Education for the Practice Setting: Design, Delivery and Facilitation

 - Describe opportunities and challenges for the design, delivery and facilitation of education in the practice setting

-Please Note: This is one of three required courses for the “Certificate in Nursing Education for the Practice Setting” (Not-for-credit).
-It may be taken as a “stand alone” course however, if taken as part of the certificate, all three required courses must be completed within a two year period.
+Please Note: This is one of three required courses for the “Certificate in Nursing Education for the Practice Setting” Learners may take this as an individual course without completing the full certificate requirements, however, if taken as part of the certificate, all three required courses must be completed within a two year period.
 The other two courses are:

 - Nursing Education for the Practice Setting: Theoretical Perspectives and Context

 - Nursing Education for the Practice Setting: Assessment & Evaluation

 Nurses and health professionals with an interest in nursing education in the practice setting.
 This course will be of importance to those who have current responsibilities for nursing education and/or professional practice as a component of their roles who wish to enhance their knowledge, as well as, for those considering a role in nursing education as a career opportunity.